 top of page

-You Don’t Need a New Year’s Resolution to Move Your Body — You Need a Moment of Choice Today
+You Don’t Need a New Year to Start Moving Your Body, You Need a Moment of Choice Today

 Movement has become one of the most intimidating goals people set for themselves every January.
 They buy new shoes, join gyms, start programs, download apps… and then burn out fast.